 Numerous studies have shown that diverse teams are more productive and creative.
 Ideally, prospect research teams would be more diverse so that there are multiple perspectives represented within a team.
 The Aspen Leadership Group’s 2019 report, “Diversity and Inclusion in Healthcare Advancement: Changing Behaviors and Outcomes,” makes it very clear that the development profession has a long way to go in terms of increasing diversity of staff and leadership, though organizations like the African American Development Officers organization and Women of Color in Fundraising and Philanthropy have created important communities to support fundraisers who identify as African American and women of color, respectively.
 Prospect researchers must be ambassadors for the profession with the goal of increasing the diversity of teams, as well as the leadership of these teams.

 This article is one of four-parts in a series celebrating Research Pride Month.
-View part two here and stay tuned for parts three and four – set to be released throughout March.
+Read the rest of the series here:

 Learn more about the author on the Connections Thought Leadership Page.